dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/plot_4_SHPB.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 35-36

-Plot forces in the sample
+Plot forces in the sample to see the buildup of equilibrium in the sample.

 ..
 GENERATED FROM PYTHON SOURCE LINES 36-42